Bridgetown Entry Requirements

 Alcohol

 Must be 18 years or older.
-Alcohol must be for personal consumption only, not for resale.
+Bottles will be inspected for factory seals.

 Currency